mcdxn/checkip/README.md

 # checkip
-Bash script that updates CloudFlare DNS entry when your dynamic IP address changes.
+Bash script for updating CloudFlare DNS entry when your dynamic IP address changes.
+Use cron to execute the script at your own preferred interval.
+See crontab.txt as example.